 7. Respondent throws in one final argument for applying chargeback to recover SCE's and PG&E's defaults.
 That is that Complainants have offered no "suitable alternative."
 Id. at 3.
 Even if this were true, it would not be justification for adopting an absurd and unreasonable interpretation of CalPX's tariff.
 But, as explained above, it is not true.
 The suitable and sensible alternative is for the Commission to order a release of the collateral held by the CalPX and an accounting of liabilities of and to the CalPX.
 Thereafter, CalPX should be directed to do what the California Independent System Operator Corporation ("CAISO") does under comparable circumstances.
 While as we argue below that the CAISO's tariff does not govern the CalPX's actions, its practice to recover revenue shortfalls makes sense for application here.
 Instead of attempting to shift its losses to other market participants through chargebacks, under section 11.16.1 of its tariff, CAISO "reduce[s] payments to all [CA]ISO Creditors proportionately to the net amounts payable to them," as the CalPX acknowledges.
 CalPX Answer at 18 n.23.
 Rather than shifting deck chairs as the ship is sinking, this is the appropriate alternative for CalPX.
+[I think we should provide more detail here to how this will work; that it basically eliminates the PX as the middleman, with the Participants able to proceed directly against the defaulting parties.
+This makes sense for several reasons: First, the PX may be going out of business, and it makes little sense to rely on the PX to recover amounts due to the Suppliers in that context – the Suppliers are much more likely to make reasonable business decisions on recovering the defaults than an organization that is on the verge of extinction and which has no real legal interest in the matter.
+Second, the Suppliers are already out the money they are owed; to add insult to injury, they have additional amounts of collateral and lines of credit tied up under the chargeback mechanism, resulting in unnecessary expense.
+Getting the PX out of the picture will release the collateral and lines of credit and the Suppliers can proceed against SCE and PG&E.]

 Count 2: The Commission Should Enter an Order Memorializing Respondents Commitment Not to Use Chargeback in a Cascading, Iterative Way